 Real estate professionals, like other salespeople, live and die by the quantity and quality of the leads their team generates.
 But, many cannot accurately track the effectiveness of their marketing and advertising spend, and attribute conversion to closed transactions to particular sources of leads.
-To begin the process of analyzing your ROI, start by tracking some key metrics.
+To begin the process of analyzing your ROI, start by tracking some key metrics, like advertising spend.

 Calculate your potential ROI

 To calculate your potential ROI for a 12 month period, you’ll need the following numbers: